 I sit between creators and brands, bringing strategic thinking and real sales infrastructure to both sides of the partnership.

 You've built something people pay attention to.
-I help you convert that into partnerships that are structured right, priced right, and don't leave money on the table.
+I help you convert that into partnerships that are structured right, priced right, and don't leave value on the table.

-I help brands and agencies identify, evaluate, and partner with creators who actually move the needle, with deal structures that protect your investment.
+I help companies identify, evaluate, and build partnerships with the talent and platforms that actually move the needle, with deal structures that protect your investment.

 I don't hand you a playbook and disappear.
 I work inside your business until the revenue shows up.